 - Operations and Information Management (PG)

-As well as writing about the philosophical and political issues around Complexity and Virtuality, Dr Kreps has written a number of academic papers on the ethical and social dimensions of Web Accessibility, and was one of two speakers at the Parliamentary IT Committee (PITCOM) on "ICT for the Socially Excluded" at the House of Commons, London, in 2006.
+As well as writing about the philosophical and political issues around Complexity and Virtuality, I have written a number of academic papers on the ethical and social dimensions of Web Accessibility and was one of two speakers at the Parliamentary IT Committee (PITCOM) on "ICT for the Socially Excluded" at the House of Commons, London, in 2006.

-In 2008 David brought over £300k into Salford University winning a place as partner in a consortium for a Europe-wide project, DEHEMS led by Manchester City Council, aimed at improving awareness of home energy usage, and bringing about behaviour change for a reduced carbon footprint.
+2008-2011 (£300k): In 2008 I won Salford a place as partner in a consortium for a Europe-wide project, DEHEMS led by Manchester City Council, aimed at improving awareness of home energy usage, and bringing about behaviour change for a reduced carbon footprint.

 Qualifications and Memberships

 - PGCAP Postgraduate Certificate in Academic Practice, University of Salford 2012-2013